megandieudonne/CyborgCuntGlitch/Snippets/Snippets.md

 >This text is about the body.
 The body as it sits in front of the screen to when it slips beyond.
-The body that lurks in the in-betweenness of physical and non-physical space and the tension this brings.
-The body as it pushes against the forces that systematically position and oppress it.
+The body that lurks in the in-betweenness of physical and non-physical space and the tension made.
+The tension: the body as it pushes against the forces that systematically position and oppress it.

 p.
 4